-I’ll admit, I was gratified to hear Ana say this, and yes, I realize that’s probably the residue of my people-pleasing attitude.
+I was gratified to hear Ana say this, which was probably the residue of my people-pleasing.
 Ana thinks I’m doing a good job, so I must be doing a good job!
-But I also think it’s highly valuable to seek the opinions of people you respect (who won’t bullshit you) when trying to make internal change.
-Moving yourself from any type of addiction–whether that’s to alcohol, drugs, or overachieving–is really an internal process, difficult to observe from the outside.
-And often, because the internal shifts are small–one degree here, a millimeter there–they are even difficult to observe in yourself.
-So Ana’s words reassured me that all my internal, intangible work over the last year had been worth it.
+But I think it’s valuable to seek the opinions of people you respect (who won’t bullshit you) when trying to make internal change.
+Moving yourself from any type of addiction—whether that’s to alcohol, drugs, or overachieving—is really an internal process, difficult to observe from the outside.
+And often, because the internal shifts are small—one degree here, a millimeter there—they are even difficult to observe in yourself.
+So Ana’s words reassured me that all the internal, intangible work I’d done the previous year had been worth it.

 But then she said something that struck me even more…